maheshgitte88/secure-admin-panel/README.md

 - **Authentication & Security**
   - Admin login with token-based authentication.
   - LAN-restricted access with OTP & VPN validation for remote access.
-  - Unauthorized access logging with alerts via email & SMS.
+  - Unauthorized access logging with alerts via email & SMS For super Admin.
 - **Real-time Notifications**
   - For Super Admin if unauthorized access is attempted,
   - send an alert email/SMS to the super admin